benahook/pywordle/README.md

 # wordlepy
-python wordle utilities: word suggestions - autosolver - wordcloud generator - wordle simulator
+python wordle utilities: word suggestions - autosolver - wordle simulator

 (we called it wordlepy since pywordle was taken on pypi)